Strippit FC1000/3 Machine

 7 -- A Good FC1000/3 X-Motor

-will draw about 1.0 to 1.1 Amps.
+will draw About 1.0 to 1.1 Amps.

-will draw about 1.0 to 1.5 Amps.
+Good FC1000/3 Y-Motor will draw About 1.0 to 1.5 Amps.

-will draw about 0.6 to 0.7 Amps.
+Good FC1000/3 T-Motor will draw About 0.6 to 0.7 Amps.

 And Motors will run Smooth and Quiet.

-8 -- A Bad Motor will Try to Draw Too-Much Current,
+8 -- A Bad Motor will Try to Draw Too-Much Current, and

-and will put my Power Supply into its Current Limit Mode
+will put my Power Supply into its Current Limit Mode

 at over 3 Amps, and Motor will Not even turn!

-Out-Of-Round Commutator.
-Replace Bad Motors!!!
+and Out-Of-Round Commutator.
+Replace Bad Motors!

 FC1000/3 Press Drives are Quite Reliable, but are not trouble free.

-Stress on your Crankshaft
+Stress on your Crankshaft,

 Kind of Looks like This.